 In 1979, after 2 years of successful on campus concert promotion and spontaneous crisis management Wanagas left college life behind and opened a recording studio, Homestead Recorders.
 He also launched Bumstead Productions, focusing on artist management, an independent record label and a publishing company.

-Bumstead Production’s award winning management roster currently includes; The Trews, Tim Chaisson, The East Pointers and The Lazys.
+Bumstead Productions’ award winning management roster currently includes The Trews, Tim Chaisson, and The East Pointers.

 Bumstead Productions is currently located in Toronto, Canada after a few stops over the years in Edmonton, Vancouver, Bellingham, WA., NYC, Hoboken, NJ and Montclair, NJ.